 The use of Birth Control Pills have been linked to systemic yeast infections because of the high estrogen levels.
 When estrogen is left unchecked it creates a breeding ground for yeast to grow.

 Constant intake of sugar in our foods will easily feed yeast and allow it to grow out of control.

 There are natural ways to kill off the candida and gain your energy back again.
 The first few days are hard because those little yeast buggers don’t want to die.

 Starving them off with healthy meats and vegetables is a great start.
 Cutting the sugar will cut the fuel they use to reproduce.
 It’s important to create healthy habits and real food should always be part of our lifestyles.

 There are quite a few antifungals that you can get over the counter to help the candida die off and never return.

 Caprylic Acid is an antibacterial, antifungal and antiviral saturated fatty acid.
 It is found in coconut and does a great job poking right through the cell walls of the fungus.
 It’s especially helpful for killing off bad bacteria in the gut that is causing headaches and bloating.

 Olive Leaf has to be my favorite antifungal.
 It’s gentle on the stomach but very effective in killing fungus.
 It also naturally lowers blood pressure and has been shown to help high cholesterol.

 When candida dies off quickly it can release toxins causing a number of unpleasant symptoms such as headaches, strong cravings and flu-like symptoms.
-Try easing your way into healthy eating and if your adding a supplement do it slowly.
+Try easing your way into healthy eating and if you’re adding a supplement do it slowly.